Xilinx/PYNQ/README.md

 ## Precompiled Image

-The project currently supports the PYNQ-Z1 board.
+The project currently supports <a href="http://www.pynq.io/board.html" target="_blank">multiple boards</a>.

-You can <a href="https://files.digilent.com/Products/PYNQ/pynq_z1_v2.1.img.zip" target="_blank">download the precompiled image</a>, write the image to a micro SD card, and boot the board from the micro SD card.
+You can download a precompiled image, write the image to a micro SD card, and boot the board from the micro SD card.

 ## Quick Start

-See the <a href="http://pynq.readthedocs.io/en/latest/getting_started.html" target="_blank">Quickstart guide</a> for details on writing the image to an SD card, and getting started with the PYNQ-Z1 board.
+See the <a href="http://pynq.readthedocs.io/en/latest/getting_started.html" target="_blank">Quickstart guide</a> for details on writing the image to an SD card, and getting started with a PYNQ-enabled board.

 ## Python Source Code